terna/oligopoly/runningSpecificCases.md

 * duplicate the file schedule6.xls;
 * rename the result as schedule.xls.

-**For each specific experiment**:
+*For each specific experiment*:

-* delete the files commonVar.py,  workers.txtx, entrepreneurs.txt;
+* delete the files commonVar.py,  workers.txtx, entrepreneurs.txt (if any), entrepreneurs.txtx (if any);

-* for case *X*, duplicate the files commonVar.py.caseX, workers.txtx.caseX, entrepreneurs.txt.caseX;
+* for case *X*, duplicate the files commonVar.py.caseX, workers.txtx.caseX, entrepreneurs.txt.caseX or entrepreneurs.txtx.caseX ;

-* rename the results as commonVar.py,  workers.txtx, entrepreneurs.txt.
+* rename the results as commonVar.py,  workers.txtx, entrepreneurs.txt or entrepreneurs.txtx.